 I am very excited to have your students in my class, and I am looking forward to a year full of learning, growth, and development.

-This is my third year teaching 4th grade at View Ridge.
+This is my sixth year teaching 4th grade at View Ridge.
 I became a teacher after almost 19 years as a paralegal.
 I love working with students, and deep down I’ve always known that the classroom is where I belong.
-I’ve lived in the local area most of my life, and when I was a 4th grader I attended Picnic Point Elementary in the Mukilteo School District.
-I can still vividly remember my 4th grade teacher even though it has been a few years (*cough* decades) since then.
+I’ve lived in the local area most of my life.
+When I was a 4th grader I attended Picnic Point Elementary in the Mukilteo School District.
+I can still vividly remember my 4th grade teacher even though it has been a few years since then.
 My goal is to build lasting memories with your students so that they will look back with fondness on their 4th grade experiences too!
-After my exciting career in 4th grade, I later went on to graduate from Mariner High School, Edmonds Community College, Central Washington University, and most recently Western Washington University in 2018.
+In the years after I completed fourth grade, I went on to graduate from Mariner High School, Edmonds Community College, Central Washington University, and most recently, Western Washington University in 2018.

-I have one son, Sam, who is 27.
+I have one son, Sam, who is 30.
 Sam has Down Syndrome.
-He is really looking forward to the end of the pandemic so he can get back to his Special Olympics sports, his two restaurant jobs, and his ballroom dancing lessons.
-Fortunately, he can keep up with his keyboard lessons via Zoom!
-Sam is a tremendous help with cutting, sorting, and preparing many of our classroom materials.
+We enjoy hiking and cooking vegan meals together (he's not vegan but I am!).
+Sam has two restaurant jobs that keep him quite busy.
+He is also a tremendous help with cutting, sorting, and preparing many of our classroom materials.
 Students will hear me talk about him quite often.

 Families, I believe that we are all a team working together so that each student has an amazing year!
-If you ever have any questions about what we are learning, or ways you can help your student at home, feel free to ask.
+If you ever have any questions, please feel free to ask.
 I am here to help!